Kenyan McDuffie: Contracting

 In 2019, McDuffie initially questioned the sole source award of the D.C.
 Lottery contract, valued at $215 million.
 McDuffie later reversed his position and the contract was narrowly approved.
 It was revealed that his cousin, Keith McDuffie, was listed as Chief Executive Officer of a subcontractor who received $3 million from the deal.
 McDuffie denied knowledge of his cousin's involvement.

 Judiciary Committee, Chair

 McDuffie advanced “Ban the Box” legislation that bans the use of criminal background checks in housing as well as passing legislation to end the unfair use of credit history in hiring.
 McDuffie also passed the innovative Neighborhood Engagement Achieves Results Act (NEAR Act), which reforms the District’s criminal justice system by incorporating behavioral and mental health professionals to perform tasks that previously fell to law enforcement officers.

 Committee on Business and Economic Development

 McDuffie sought to address the District’s racial wealth gap through the Child Wealth Building Act, a child trust fund, or “baby bonds,” aimed at eliminating the District’s stark racial wealth gap and ending generational poverty.

 In 2021, McDuffie introduced legislation to create a Task Force to research and develop reparation proposals for African American descendants of slavery.

-In addition, McDuffie serves as a member of the following committees.
+In addition, McDuffie served as a member of the following committees.